 Expanded Diagnostic Criteria and Evolving Definitions

-The Diagnostic and Statistical Manual of Mental Disorders (DSM) has undergone several revisions that have broadened the definition of autism.
-Earlier diagnostic frameworks often excluded individuals with less pronounced traits, but newer definitions recognize the full range of autism presentations.
-These changes ensure that more individuals, including those who mask their traits or present differently from traditional stereotypes, are identified and supported.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM) has undergone several revisions that broadened the definition of autism.
+Earlier frameworks often excluded individuals with less pronounced traits.
+Newer definitions recognize the full range of autism presentations—including those who mask their traits or present differently from traditional stereotypes.

 Increased Public Awareness and Advocacy Efforts